-Mobile application users the Truck drivers and citizens.
-In the Waste collection system process first, the citizens and truck drivers (Users) should create a profile.
-Next, they should log in to the Mobile application by providing the user's name and phone number to the system.
+Mobile application users the truck drivers and citizens.
+In the waste collection system process first, the citizens and truck drivers (users) should create a profile.
+Next, they should log in to the mobile application by providing the username and phone number to the system.
 Citizens and truck drivers have a separate interface after the authentication process.
+This mobile application is provided in both Sinhala and English languages.